Bikini Model Tiffany Keller Goes Shirtless & Rocks Daisy Dukes

 It’s not uncommon for Keller to wow her fans.
 The bikini model has shared some stunning photos in which she shows off her incredible figure.

 Earlier in the summer, Keller participated in Miami Swim Week.
-She shared some photos from the event and in one post, she wore a cheetah-print string bikini.
-The skimpy number showed off her flawless figure, taut abs and toned legs.
+She shared some photos from the event, and in one post, she wore a cheetah-print string bikini.
+The skimpy number showed off her flawless figure, taut abs, and toned legs.
 The post was a clear example of why Keller gets to attend the event, and it got a lot of love from the model’s followers.

-Keller also models clothing from other popular brands including Fashion Nova and Eveleigh.
+Keller also models clothing from other popular brands, including Fashion Nova and Eveleigh.
 It seems no matter what she wears, she manages to look sensational.
 However, she has admitted that her favorite thing to wear is a bikini.

 Fans wanting to keep up with Keller can follow her Instagram account.